anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For the communication with the registrar, the registrar-agent uses the endpoints of the domain registrar side already specified in {{RFC8995}} if suitable.
 The EST {{RFC7030}} standard endpoints used by BRSKI do not expect signature wrapped-objects, which are used b BRSKI-PRM.
-This specifically applies for the enrollment request and the provisioning of CA certificates.
+This specifically applies for the enrollment-request and the provisioning of CA certificates.
 To accommodate the use of signature-wrapped object, the following additional endpoints are defined for the *registrar*.
 Operations and their corresponding URIs: